beam-cloud/clip/README.md

 # CLIP

-CLIP (Compact and Lightweight Information Protocol) is a new transparent file format, similar to tar, but designed for efficient storage of read-only data.
+CLIP (Compact and Lightweight Immutable Packaging) is a new transparent file format, similar to tar, but designed for efficient storage of read-only data.
 The primary feature of CLIP is its transparency, enabling direct access to its content without extraction, even over remote storage.
 CLIP can be mounted as a FUSE filesystem, or can be extracted like a tar file.

 ## Features